Bamboo-Cane/BMI_Calculator/README.md

 App.R is the main source code.

-www folder contains all the images and gifs that need displayed in the application.
+www folder contains all the images and gifs that is displayed in the application.

 data 1 is the excel file used to display the BMI World Map.